matthewpalmer/matthewpalmer.github.io/_posts/2015-06-06-remove-icons-and-text-from-iphone-folder.markdown

 ---
-title: "How to Remove Icons and Text from iOS Folders"
+title: "How to Remove Icons and Text from iOS Folder Previews"
 layout: post
 category: ios
 ---